rudi-q/glucose_media_player/SUBTITLE_FEATURE.md

 3. **Toggle Visibility**
    - Click the toggle button (chat bubble icon) that appears after loading
    - Or press **C** or **S** keys on your keyboard
-   - Green highlight indicates subtitles are active
+   - Purple highlight indicates subtitles are active

 ### Tips
 - The subtitle file should be synchronized with your video